-A primary concern for beach water quality is the concentration of indicator organisms such as Enterococcus.
-These indicator organisms serve to denote the possibility of fecal contamination and related pathogens.
-In a US EPA study, Enterococcus bacteria has been found to be the best indicator in marine waters and is recommended by the EPA.
+A primary concern for beach water quality is exposure to pathogens.
+The risk of illness from this exposure is esimated by measuring fecal indicator organisms such as Enterococcus.
 In an EPA study, increased concentration of enterococcus bacteria correlated with increased illness of swimmers.
 This correlation has been used by the EPA to set concentration limits of Enterococcus bacteria in marine waters.

 In 1997, a SC DHEC Sponsored Workgroup initiated a study to reevaluate the quality of marine bathing waters in South Carolina.
 This was the first bacteriological marine bathing water quality study since 1982.
 Ninety-five percent of the study was performed for the government entities of Horry and Georgetown County.
 The cities of North Myrtle Beach and Myrtle Beach, Horry and Georgetown Counties and Towns of Surfside Beach and Pawleys Island contracted with the Environmental Quality Lab to perform this work.

 Since the completion of this successful cooperative venture the EQL worked with the cities of North Myrtle Beach and Myrtle Beach, Horry County and Towns of Surfside Beach and Briarcliffe to weekly monitor the Ocean water quality each summer through 2003.
-Since that time, the EQL has continued monitoring weekly year round for the city of Myrtle Beach.
-The results are available at SC DHEC by clicking: http://www.scdhec.gov/environment/water/beachmondata.aspx and from the EQL at: http://bccmws.coastal.edu/enteroview.
+Since that time, the EQL has continued monitoring weekly year round for the city of Myrtle Beach and in 2013 began monitoring for the city of North Myrtle Beach.
+All the Enterococcus results from all sites on the Grand Strand since monitoring began in 1997 are available at: http://bccmws.coastal.edu/enteroview.
+For access to other sites and more information, see: http://www.coastal.edu/eql/projects/beaches.html .

 Dissolved Oxygen in Long Bay